 Do you truly, truly understand the precessional impact of the work you do every day?
-What is the precessional impact generated when people have a bad experience with us, whether think is going to happen in an environment where we kill the spirit and imprison the soul?
+What is the precessional impact generated when people have a bad experience with us, whether it's in the workplace as a co-employee, one of our customers, or one of our clients?
+How is that paid forward to the people around them?

 Conversely, a poor work environment that kills the spirit and imprisons the soul will cause lawsuits, turnover, sabotage, and dramas like that.
 Having litigated for 17 years, I can tell you that high culture organizations don't get a lot of lawsuits.
-What do you
+What do you think is going to happen in an environment where we kill the spirit and imprison the soul?
+People are going to fight back.
+They believe (wrongly) that it is the only response they have left to maintain their dignity.